KailunWang/Supply-Chain-Projects/README.md

-This repo keeps supply chain projet that I created for fun.
+This repo keeps supply chain projets that I created for fun.